Climate of Hungary: Temperature

-Even in Hungary, the temperature is warmer than, for example, neighbouring Austria because of the south flow over the Alps of the Gulf Stream.
+Even in Hungary, the temperature is warmer than, for example, neighbouring Austria because of the southward flow over the Alps of the Gulf Stream.
 This aberration or anomaly can be as much as 2.5 C-change.
 Towards the east, this gradually diminishes.

 The average temperature in Hungary is 8 to 11 C. The difference between the north and the south is only 3 C-change because of the relatively small distance between the south and north.
-For instance, the mean temperature in Southern England, Massif Central in France, and Switzerland is the same, but in Hungary, there are much greater extremes from summer to winter.
+For instance, the mean temperature in Southern England, the Massif Central in France, and Switzerland is the same, but in Hungary, there are much greater extremes from summer to winter.

-The highest temperature to have ever been recorded in Hungary was 41.9 C at Kiskunhalas on 20 July 2007.
+The highest temperature to have ever been recorded in Hungary was 42.0 C at Szécsény on June 30 2026.
 The lowest temperature to have ever been recorded in Hungary was -35.0 C at Görömbölytapolca on 16 February 1940.

 Agronomy

-The heat total during Hungary's growing season rises above 3000 C over much of the country, which is very favorable to agriculture in Hungary, but frosts in May can present a serious hazard to crops.
+The heat total during Hungary's growing season rises above 3000 C over much of the country, which is very favorable for agriculture in Hungary, but frosts in May can present a serious hazard to crops.

-The soil surface fluctuates between even wider extremes, with potential to exceed 100 C in its annual temperature range.
+In its annual temperature range.
 20 m below the surface, this fluctuation ceases, and the temperature is constant at 11 C. The average depth of surface frosts is 25 to 35 cm.

 Budapest lies on the boundary between hardiness zones 6 and 7.

 Wind

-The wind exerts a strong influence on the other climatic elements by its velocity, direction, and ability to mobilize the air masses.
+The wind exerts a strong influence on the other climatic elements thourgh its velocity, direction, and ability to mobilize air masses.
 At an altitude independent of the relief effect, about 4,000 m, westerly currents predominate over the country.
 Closer to the surface, over the greater part of the country, north-westerly winds predominate, but east of the Tisza River, northerly winds prevail.
-As regards wind velocity, the mean annual value varies between 1,5 and 2,5 on the Beaufort scale (2 and 3" 5 m/s) over the whole country.
+Regarding wind velocity, the mean annual value varies between 1.5 and 2.5 on the Beaufort scale (2 and 3" 5 m/s) over the whole country.
 The changes in atmospheric pressure are not very significant.